SimpleToM: Exposing the Gap between Explicit ToM Inference and Implicit ToM Application in LLMs: Introduction

-Our contributions and findings are: \begin{itemize}[noitemsep, topsep=0pt] \item A new dataset, \dataset{}, for testing core abilities of LLMs in explicit and applied ToM. \item Current frontier models have decoupled capabilities between predicting someone's information awareness in a situation (explicit ToM, which they excel at), and utilizing it to predict and judge someone's behavior (applied ToM, which they perform poorly at). \item Models can be explicitly guided to perform applied ToM, e.g., through custom chain-of-thought prompting, but this is a fragile workaround, and being competent on \dataset{} without such guidance is thus an important measure of a model's capabilities. \end{itemize}
+Our contributions and findings are as follows: \begin{itemize}[noitemsep, topsep=0pt] \item We introduce \dataset{}, a dataset for testing the core abilities of LLMs in both explicit and applied ToM. \item We find that current frontier models have decoupled capabilities between predicting someone's information awareness in a situation (explicit ToM, which they excel at), and utilizing it to predict and judge someone's behavior (applied ToM, which they perform poorly at). \item We show that LLMs' ToM performance can vary wildly across scenarios, highlighting the importance of using diverse scenarios for diagnosing ToM abilities in LLMs. \end{itemize}

-We make our \dataset{} dataset and the full evaluation data for the analyzed models publicly available at \dataseturl{}.
-This will allow researchers to build on top of our work in studying the neural ToM capabilities of LLMs in general, as well as further exploiting the diversity of situations covered by \dataset{} in exploring applied ToM.
+We make our \dataset{} dataset\footnote{ {\dataseturl{}}} and code\footnote{ {\codeurl{}}} publicly available.
+This will allow researchers to build on top of our work in studying the neural ToM capabilities of LLMs in general, as well as to further exploit the different levels of ToM reasoning and diversity of situations covered by \dataset{}.